gbeckers/Darr/docs/readcode.rst

 ==================================

-The most important feature that makes Darr stand out for scientific use, is that it is self-documented and includes code to read the array in many other analysis platforms.
+The most important feature that makes Darr stand out for scientific use, is that it is self-documented and includes code to read the array in many analysis environments.
 This maximizes the chances that your data will be accessible to anyone for a long time to come.
-In most cases, a quick copy-paste from the README.txt file will suffice to read your array data in other scientific computing environments.
+In most cases, a quick copy-paste of a code snippet from the README.txt file will suffice to read your array data.

 Currently, Darr arrays provide read code examples for: